-Anxiety and anxiety related disorders could also be addressed during equine assisted therapy.
-Being in the same space as a large animal can instill feelings of anxiety, but when you overcome these feelings and accomplish tasks with the animal - these feelings can diminish.
-Equine assisted therapy is also a very physical therapy, taking people away from their internal worries in a helpful way.
+Anxiety and anxiety related disorders could also be addressed during equine-assisted therapy.
+Being in the same space as a large animal can instil feelings of anxiety, but when you overcome these feelings and accomplish tasks with the animal - these feelings can diminish.
+Equine-assisted therapy is also a very physical therapy, taking people away from their internal worries in a helpful way.
 Because of this physicality, the therapy is also a great way of bringing people into the present moment - and as anxiety is usually rooted in future worries, this can be valuable.

-For people on the autistic spectrum, animal assisted therapy can be both fun and beneficial.
-In contrast to regular therapy, equine assisted therapy involves little verbal communication and focuses more on behaviour and non-verbal cues.
-This can help those with autism to understand behaviour better outside of their therapy sessions.
+For people on the autistic spectrum, animal-assisted therapy can be both fun and beneficial.
+In contrast to regular therapy, equine-assisted therapy involves little verbal communication and focuses more on behaviour and non-verbal cues.
+This can help autistic people to understand behaviour better outside of their therapy sessions.
 Those who require occupational or physical therapy may also benefit from therapeutic horseback riding to further develop their motor skills.

 - creative thinking

-Some businesses use equine assisted learning to help train and develop their staff.
-Many of the skills you learn in these sessions translate well into the business world, and because the environment is so different to what you're used to - it will help you to think more creatively.
+Some businesses use equine-assisted learning to help train and develop their staff.
+Many of the skills you learn in these sessions translate well into the business world and, because the environment is so different from what you're used to, it will help you to think more creatively.